• Skip to primary navigation

 Melted chocolate in a gray pot.

 Step 2: Create the vegan chocolate mousse.
 Remove the pot from the heat.
-Then, remove a spoonful of the chocolate mixture, placing it in a separate bowl, and stir in the arrowroot starch.
+Then, remove a spoonful of the chocolate mixture, placing it in a separate bowl, and whisk in the arrowroot starch to blend.
 Add the chocolate back to the pot along with the vanilla extract, and sea salt, and stir to combine.

 Step 3: Portion and chill.
 Pour the mousse into individual serving dishes, and let it chill in the fridge for at least 30 minutes to set.